Buddhist Cultural Centre

 In 1993 a meditation centre was set up on a 20-acre mountainous plateau amidst a salubrious sylvan environment as the first appendage to be added to the BCC network.
 It is situated in Dekanduwala, Horana about 30 km away from Colombo.
 It has residential facilities and provides training in meditation for both local and foreign nationals since 1994.
 Among the programs it conducted, the two-week temporary ordination for young people carried out in 2003 became particularly popular.
 The training in Dhamma and meditation has also been provided for nuns both local and foreign since 2002.
 The management and execution of the training programs thereof are done by fifteen fully ordained bhikkhunīs.
 So far around 2000 foreigners have been trained by the centre besides local participants and nuns.
 This meditation centre is soon to be converted into a "Bhikkhunī Training Centre" equipped for training prospective nuns, which is to be affiliated to the BCC and is to be divested of government support.

 In 1995 a printing press was amalgamated to the BCC to print and publish ancient but extant and rare Sinhala Dhamma treatises.
 In the same year, a mobile bookshop was launched to make the Dhamma books accessible particularly to those who live in rural areas and to promote the reading habit among the general populace.

 In 2002 a branch of the BCC was started in the airport at the departure/transit lounge which was designated "Food for the Mind".
 It serves to disseminate Dhamma among interested foreigners and locals.

-In 2011, a new building designated Sambuddhatva Jayanthi Mandiraya was erected at the heart of Colombo in commemoration of 2600 years of the advent of Buddhism.
-It consists of 16 storeys and includes auditorium facilities for conferences, seminars, convocations...etc.
-It also incorporates a bookshop operating under the BCC at Nedimala, Dehiwala, probably the largest of its kind containing books on Buddhism in the world.
-It is a centre of Buddhist activity wherein seminars and classes are held on various Buddhist themes as meditation and also correspondence courses in Buddhism are conducted for the benefit of those who are desirous of imbibing Buddhist wisdom.
-Moreover, local and foreign languages are taught there as well as a Buddhist counseling service is carried out; and many more facets to its multifarious Buddhist activities.
+In 2011, the Sambuddhatva Jayanthi Mandiraya was constructed in central Colombo to commemorate the 2,600th anniversary of the advent of Buddhism.
+The 16-storey building includes an auditorium used for conferences, seminars, and convocations.
+It also houses a bookshop operated by the BCC at Nedimala, Dehiwala, which contains a large collection of Buddhist literature.

+The Mandiraya functions as a centre for Buddhist activities, hosting seminars, classes on topics such as meditation, and correspondence courses in Buddhism.
+In addition, it offers instruction in local and foreign languages and provides a Buddhist counselling service.

 BCC since its induction in 1992, it has the following achievements to its credit: